jgw4/apple-1/README.md

 This repository contains only a fraction of original work. mostly, it is an amalgamation of a few different projects related to documenting and reproducing the Apple-1 Computer, with my work being mainly relegated to tying the gerber files and schematics together into a cohesive whole KiCad project.
 The attributions for the various portions of the project files are in the table above
 * I am not sure the original source of the Mainboard PCB gerber files. the Applefritter forum post remarks that they were posted on an Apple-1 enthusiasts facebook group, but I do not have facebook nor would i know how to track down the original post.
 If anyone can give proper attribution to the files please reach out.
-* The manual files I originally obtained from the Briel Computers website probably 15+ years ago and have kept on my system since.
-They are probably the best scans I've seen on the internet: watermark free, clean white pages, and clean, readable text without an overreliance on the contrast and brightness dials.

-# Contents